HAPIprotocol/hapi-core-solana/js/README.md

 // You can set a contextual community reader.switchCommunity("hapi.one");

+// Alternatively, you can initialize the client with default community name specified const reader2 = new ReaderClient({ endpoint: "https://api.mainnet-beta.solana.com", communityName: "hapi.one" });

 // This and next calls to methods will use "hapi.one" community implicitly const networkInfo2 = await reader.getNetwork("bitcoin");